-- 4. The paragraph underneath the heading "Institutional Securities and Wealth Management" on pages 42 and 43 of the Registration Document shall be deemed to be deleted in its entirety and the following substituted therefor: - "Broker-Dealer and Investment Adviser Regulation.
+4. The paragraph underneath the heading "Institutional Securities and Wealth Management" on page 796 of the Base Prospectus shall be deemed to be deleted in its entirety and the following substituted therefor:

+"Broker-Dealer and Investment Adviser Regulation.
 Morgan Stanley's primary U.S. broker-dealer subsidiaries, MS&Co. and MSSB are registered broker-dealers with the SEC and in all 50 states, the District of Columbia, Puerto Rico and the U.S. Virgin Islands and are members of various self-regulatory organizations, including the Financial Industry Regulatory Authority ("FINRA"), and various securities exchanges and clearing organizations.
 Broker-dealers are subject to laws and regulations covering all aspects of the securities business, including sales and trading practices, securities offerings, publication of research reports, use of customers' funds and securities, capital structure, risk management controls in connection with market access, recordkeeping and retention, and the conduct of their directors, officers, representatives and other associated persons.
 Broker-dealers are also regulated by securities administrators in those states where they do business.
-Morgan Stanley's significant broker-dealer subsidiaries are members of the Securities Investor Protection Corporation." - 5.
-The paragraphs underneath the heading "Replacement of London Interbank Offered Rate and Replacement or Reform of Other Interest Rate Benchmarks" on page 45 of the Registration Document shall be deemed to be deleted in its entirety and the following substituted therefor: - "Central banks around the world, including the Federal Reserve, have sponsored initiatives in recent years to replace LIBOR and replace or reform certain other interest rate benchmarks (collectively, the "IBORs").
+Morgan Stanley's significant broker-dealer subsidiaries are members of the Securities Investor Protection Corporation."

+5. The final paragraph underneath the heading "Principal Markets" in the section titled "Organisational Structure" on page 799 of the Base Prospectus shall be deemed to be deleted in its entirety and the following substituted therefor: